Carolyn Coleman

-Carolyn Coleman was a Republican politician from the U.S. state of Oklahoma.
-Coleman served as a legislator in the Oklahoma House of Representatives from 1990–2004, representing District 53.
+Carolyn Coleman is an American politician from the U.S. state of Oklahoma.
+A Republican, Coleman served as a legislator in the Oklahoma House of Representatives from 1990–2004, representing District 53.
 Some of the main issues Coleman took up during her time in the legislature include elementary reading, accountability for the spending of citizen's taxes, as well as protecting air and water quality.

 Biography

 Carolyn Coleman was born in southeast Oklahoma City in 1952, the youngest of three children.
 Coleman graduated from Crooked Oak High School in 1970.
 After graduation, Coleman attended college at Rose State College as well as Southwestern Bible College.

 Before serving in the House of Representatives, Coleman worked as an administrative assistant for an oil company.
 She also worked on several campaigns, including the campaign of Helen Cole.

 House of Representatives (1990–2004)

 In 1990, Coleman campaigned as a Republican candidate in a strongly Democratic district.
 Coleman won the vote and was sworn into office.
 In total, Coleman campaigned seven times as she served 14 years in the House.
 Some of the issues that Coleman focused on while in the legislature include reforming state education, cutting business taxes, protecting air and water quality, and creating harsher punishment for violent and repeat offenders of crime.
 Coleman is especially known for her work on elementary literacy and reading legislation along with Oklahoma senator Kathleen Wilcoxson.